LINBIT/windrbd/README.md

 git clone --branch windrbd --recursive https://github.com/LINBIT/drbd-utils.git

-and follow the build instruction in INSTALL.windrbd file of the repo.
+and follow the build instruction in README-windrbd.md file of the repo.

 To test it, we use the WIN32 API test suite in windrbd-test.
 This